-In addition to the federal and state statutes, which apply throughout the State of Ohio, numerous counties, cities, and villages in northeast Ohio have passed ordinances covering fair housing.
+In addition to the federal and state statutes, both of which apply throughout the State of Ohio, numerous counties, cities, and villages in Northeast Ohio have passed ordinances covering fair housing.

-Locally, 35 governments in Cuyahoga County have fair housing ordinances, compared to 3 in Ashtabula County, 3 in Lake County, 9 in Lorain County, and 4 in Medina County.
-(There are no local fair housing ordinances in Geauga County.)18
+Locally, 35 governments in Cuyahoga County have fair housing ordinances, compared to nine in Lorain County, four in Medina County, three in Ashtabula County, and three in Lake County.
+There are no local fair housing ordinances in Geauga County.22